jldodds/ncc-smt-cryptol/post.md

 # Cryptol as an SMT Frontend

-We've run into [NCC's Cryptography Group] numerous times, because Galois' services and NCC's complement each other extremely well.
-For example, on our ongoing ['blst' Verification project](https://galois.com/blog/2020/09/announcing-the-blst-bls-verification-project/) with [Supranational](https://www.supranational.net/), [Ethereum Foundation](https://ethereum.org/en/) and [Protocol Labs](https://protocol.ai/), NCC provided a [public audit and report](https://research.nccgroup.com/2021/01/20/public-report-blst-cryptographic-implementation-review/), while we at Galois have verified much of the core library.
+At Galois, we've run into [NCC's Cryptography Group] numerous times, because Galois' services and NCC's complement each other extremely well.
+For example in the ['blst' cryptographic library](https://medium.com/supranational/introducing-blst-2b6a988d68ee) project from [Supranational](https://www.supranational.net/), [Ethereum Foundation](https://ethereum.org/en/) and [Protocol Labs](https://protocol.ai/), NCC provided a [public audit and report](https://research.nccgroup.com/2021/01/20/public-report-blst-cryptographic-implementation-review/), while we at Galois have [verified much of the core library](https://galois.com/blog/2020/09/announcing-the-blst-bls-verification-project/).

 When I saw a recent post by [Gérald Doussot](https://research.nccgroup.com/author/geralddoussot/) ([twitter](https://twitter.com/gerald_doussot?lang=en)) titled [Software Verification and Analysis using Z3](https://research.nccgroup.com/2021/01/29/software-verification-and-analysis-using-z3/) I was pretty excited.
 It turned out to be a great article!
 The team definitely understands where they can get mileage using
 SMT solvers such as Z3.

-The natural question for me (and others at Galois, like [Aaron Tomb](https://galois.com/team/aaron-tomb/)), is how we would attack the same problem.
-In the NCC article, they use [SMT-LIB](http://smtlib.cs.uiowa.edu/) directly but add
+An ongoing research area at Galois involves building tools that help engineers interface with SMT solvers, especially in the world of Cryptography.
+In the NCC article, they use [SMT-LIB](http://smtlib.cs.uiowa.edu/) directly but also say

-> Note that Z3 has several, perhaps more approachable APIs available, including in the Python language.
+> Z3 has several, perhaps more approachable APIs available, including in the Python language.

-Cryptol is one such interface.
+[Cryptol, a tool developed at Galois is one such interface.
 And for me, it's what I reach for when I need to do work like what's shared in the NCC post.

 Cryptol provides, among other things
- - Approachable Syntax
+ - Approachable syntax
- - Strongly typed length-dependent Sequences
+ - Strongly typed length-dependent sequences, allowing static guarantees of program safety
- - First-class functions
+ - First-class functions, which makes it easy to build abstractions.

-From here on, this post was written live as I programmed the first half of the NCC post in Cryptol.
+From here on, this post was written live as I programmed the first half of Gérald's post in Cryptol.
 If you'd like to see the completed code, you can find it [here](quic.cry).
 If you'd like to, you can follow along.
 I've included all of the commands I use to run the program.
 You'll need to [get Cryptol](https://cryptol.net/downloads.html) first.

 ## Reproducing the Demo

-It starts with a demo.
+Gérald's post starts with a demo.
 Find values for ```x``` and ```y``` such that ```x + y = 5```

-Let's create a file.
-It says we're doing QUIC, so I'll do ```quic.cry```.
-In cryptol solvers reason about functions into bits, so we'll make one of those that takes two variables and tells us if adding them together gives 5.
-Save that one line into the file
+Let's create a file  ```quic.cry```.
+In cryptol solvers reason about functions into the ```Bit``` types (a single bit of data, like a boolean), so we'll make one of those that takes two variables and tells us if adding them together gives 5.

 ```
 sum_eq_5 x y = x + y == 5
 ```

-Now in the terminal:
+Save that one line into the file, then in the terminal:

 ```
-cryptol quic.cry
+$ cryptol quic.cry
 ```

 That loads the file and typechecks it, now we need to tell it what we want the solver to do.
 In the repl type